 Chocolate chips, when melted and solidified, have a dull finish and soft texture.
 Your candy will likely taste just as good, but will not have that candy bar "snap" or shiny finish.

-Candy bark can also be frozen for up to six months in a tightly sealed, freezer safe container.
-Move your chocolate to the refrigerator for a few hours, then transfer to the freezer.
+Yes, you can also freeze chocolate bark for up to six months in a tightly sealed, freezer safe container.

 Recommended